AlgorithmsMeetup/PokerHands/README.md

 Your task for today is to classify poker hands!
 You have two functions to complete:

   - labelHand, which gives the name of a single hand.
-  - findWinner, which determines which of several hands is best.

 ##Info:
 Hands are 14-character strings that look like "8H TC KS 2C AD", where